What Is The Magnetosphere?

 Length: It extends approximately 65,000 kilometers area.
 The planetary distance from the magnetosphere to the solar wind pressure is the Chapman–Ferraro distance.

 Composition: It contains plasma, electrically charged particles in equal proportions of positive charge on ions and negative charge on electrons.
-Sun is the main source of plasma in the solar system.
+The sun is the main source of plasma in the solar system.

-Structure: Plasma, momentum, magnetic dipole, object’s spin nature, the magnitude and direction of the flow of solar wind.
+Structure: Plasma, momentum, magnetic dipole, object’s spin nature, the magnitude and direction of the solar wind flow.

 What causes a magnetic field?

 An electric current causes a magnetic field.
-There are four earth layers: the inner core, outer core, mantle, and crust.
+Four earth layers are the inner core, outer core, mantle, and crust.
 The inner and outer core is iron because iron is a good conductor.
 Iron atoms form metallic bonds where the electrons are shared between atoms and move freely in an electron sea.

 These moving electrons can create a magnetic field.
 The solid inner core heats the lower part of the liquid outer core.
 It causes convection currents.
 A hot, less dense molten mass moves upward while a cooler, more dense mass sinks to the bottom of the outer core.
 These moving iron electrons generate a current, generating Earth’s magnetic field.